MemoryChips/bldg25-chat-demo/README.md

 This demo shows how to add bldg25-chat to an existing angular 6+ application

 - git clone; npm install
-- install redis server or obtain redistogo or redislabs server
+- install redis server or obtain redistogo or redislabs credentials

 ## Pre-Launch

+### Add Key Files to ./server/keys Folder

+- private.key and public.key: RSA private and public keys for running an encrypted server (https)
+- redis-labs-dbauth.key: Auth key for redis-labs
+- redis-togo-dbauth.key: Auth key for redistogo

 ### Initialize redis database